 With the backing of The Jerusalem Trust, we are able to provide the following:

 CPT offers pastoral training that adheres to rigorous standards of excellence, including education and clinical training, professional certification and licensure.

 This includes the well-received “Church Life Skills” workshop.

 We provide specialised counselling to ordained clergy, ordained ministers, church leaders and their families.
 This is to help reduce the risk of burn-out, anxiety, depression and stresses that arise from the emotional demand that is often placed on clergy.

 We recognise how important it is to have the family unit working well as it can be a major source of support.
 Therefore, we provide both couple and family counselling to church leaders, giving them the opportunity to address issues and change unhelpful and potentially destructive behaviour patterns in a professional setting with boundaries and confidentiality.

 In liaison with churches, we manage ‘hard-to-treat’ cases alongside spearheading training for pastoral teams to adopt effective treatment for church members with recurrent issues of anxiety, depression, addiction and relationship issues.

 Supervision supports the capability and integrity of pastoral work in churches.
 It provides a forum to consider and hold the tensions that emerge in helping relationships.
 It is invaluable to church leaders as it helps creates watchfulness and confidence while allowing them to measure the impact of their work on their own lives.

 CPT has setup a central London site with opening times and a venue to serve the City of London and the surrounding clergy and churches.
-This is in addition to its site in Fulham Palace.
+This is in addition to its site in Covent Garden.